• Home

 • Stories of local courage with state and national impact

-• The role of rivers, canals, and communities in the pursuit of freedom
+• The role of rivers, canals, and community networks in the pursuit of freedom

 • Interactive Q&A exploring resistance, moral choice, and lasting legacy